potdartapan/gitops-project/README.md

-# 🚀 Enterprise GitOps & Event-Driven Architecture on AKS
+# Enterprise GitOps & Event-Driven Architecture on AKS

 This repository contains the infrastructure and application code for a cloud-native, event-driven task management system.
 The project demonstrates enterprise-grade DevOps practices, including Infrastructure as Code (IaC), GitOps deployment strategies, progressive delivery, and decoupled microservice communication.

-## 🏗️ 1.
-High-Level Architecture (The Business View)
+## 1. High-Level Architecture

 The application is decoupled into independent frontend and backend microservices.
 To guarantee high performance and fault tolerance, synchronous database writes are separated from asynchronous background processing using an event-driven stream.